A Projective Simulation Scheme for Partially-Observable Multi-Agent Systems: Method

+Where the superscript $ t $ was omitted for the classical probabilities ($ \langle a | s \rangle = P^{t} ( a | s) $).
+A clips network representation for such a formula can be as that shown in Fig.\ref{plainpaldj}.

-Where we omitted the superscript $ t $ for the probabilities.
-The environments, so far, have been stochastic, fully observable (since the agent observes real percepts) and containing one learning agent.
-However, people may think of expanding a vector space on a different basis to make some belief states from the world states $ | s_i \rangle $.
-As a tangible example, considering one another intelligent agent as an interpreter (an \textbf{intelligent projector}) as illustrated in Fig.~\ref{interpreter:1}.
-We can span our real states (world states) $ | s_i \rangle $ on the belief states $ | b_i \rangle $ which are what is learned by an interpreter (I) concerning $ s_i $.
-One can write a projection operator \cite{book:Sakurai} $ B_j $ as
+A given stochastic environment, so far, has been fully observable since the agent observes the world percepts $ s_i $.
+However, people may think of expanding a vector space on a different basis to make some belief states from the world states $ | s_i \rangle $ by other agents.
+As a tangible example, consider another intelligent agent as an interpreter (an \textbf{intelligent projector}), as illustrated in Fig.~\ref{interpreter:1}.
+We can span our real states (world states) $ | s_i \rangle $ on the belief states $ | b_i \rangle $ which are related to fictitious action clips \textcircled{\textit{b}} in a PS learning network performed by an interpreter (I) with regard to $ s_i $.
+One can write a belief projection operator \cite{book:Sakurai} $ B_j $ as

 Then